 The Company has entered into contracts of lease for its office space it occupies.
-In 2018, the Company has determined that all significant risks and benefits of ownership on this property will be retained by the lessor.
-Thus, the lease was accounted for as operating lease.
-In 2019, upon adoption of PFRS 16, Leases, the Company determines the contract if there is a substance of lease.
+The Company determines the contract if there is a substance of lease.
 In determining the substance of the lease, the Company considered, among others, whether a contract is, or contains, a lease based on whether the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 Based on management judgment, the Company's lease for its office space has substance of lease, thus, the Company recognized right-of-use asset representing the right to use the leased asset and lease liability representing its obligation to make lease payments.